shadowga/website/_docs/2/d-communities.md

 Although there is no documented list of unassociated communites, players are allowed to make their own with our forum.
 Keep in mind that we do not enforce a relationship with any community that isn't on our associated list.

+## Associate your community
+If you're the owner of a Minecraft or Discord server, a company, or even a product you can get your community associated with us by contacting the server owner.
+If we decide to consider your offer, we will look through your service and make a decision from what is seen.